dr497/serum-academy/content/tokens/_index.en.md

 - Writing a program to allow a user to initiate a pool where the admin key is an on-chain program that implements a standard AMM via trading on Serum DEX markets.
 - Writing a program that accepts USDC/SOL/SRM and trades it into whatever basket a pool requires for a creation

-## What is LQD?
+## What is LQID?

-[LQD](https://explorer.solana.com/address/A6aY2ceogBz1VaXBxm1j2eJuNZMRqrWUAnKecrMH85zj) is the governance token of Pools.
+[LQID](https://explorer.solana.com/address/A6aY2ceogBz1VaXBxm1j2eJuNZMRqrWUAnKecrMH85zj) is the governance token of Pools.

-Fees from every creation and redemption are governed by LQD (for airdrops, buy/burns, grants, etc.).
+Fees from every creation and redemption are governed by LQID (for airdrops, buy/burns, grants, etc.).

-There has been no presale of LQD; there is no team or team allocation.
-100% of LQD tokens are held by EcoSerum to benefit the Serum ecosystem and SRM token.
+There has been no presale of LQID; there is no team or team allocation.
+100% of LQID tokens are held by EcoSerum to benefit the Serum ecosystem and SRM token.

-There are 500,000,000 LQD tokens, and will never be more.
+There are 500,000,000 LQID tokens, and will never be more.

 ## Where is the pool program?